The power of the KEYone makes it an absolute winner

 Historically cameras are not BlackBerry’s strong suit which, in a social media snappy world, is a problem.
 I am happy to report that on the KEYone this is no longer a problem.

-The selfie/front facing camera is 8 megapixel and is pretty solid for the odd Snap or Insta.
+The selfie/front-facing camera is 8 megapixels and is pretty solid for the odd Snap or Insta.
 Just note that at times the autofocus doesn’t focus immediately especially in low light conditions.
 Not a biggie.

 On the rear, is a 12megapixel camera with a Sony IMX378 sensor.
 For your normal day to day shooter in bright light, the camera does a pretty solid job.
 Colors are bright and realistic and on auto mode the focus is quick to respond.
 The software is simple to use too with options like HDR and Flash just a tap away.

-In low-light it was pretty good most of the times, but in low light conditions, the images can be washed out.
+In low-light, it was pretty good most of the time, but in low light conditions, the images can be washed out.
 When I switched to Manual Mode and played with various settings like the Focus, ISO, White balance etc. I could get most shots but obviously if there is a high action shot you will miss it.